FooBarWidget/daemon_controller/README.markdown

 Introduction
 ============

+*daemon_controller* is a library for starting and stopping specific daemons programmatically in a robust, race-condition-free manner.

+It's not a daemon monitoring system like God or Monit.
+It's also not a library for writing daemons.

+It provides the following functionality:

+*   Starting daemons.
+If the daemon fails to start then an exception will be raised. *daemon_controller* can even detect failures that occur after the daemon has already daemonized.

+    Starting daemons is done in a race-condition-free manner.
+If another process using *daemon_controller* is trying to start the same daemon, then *daemon_controller* will guarantee serialization.

+    *daemon_controller* also raises an exception if it detects that the daemon is already started.
+*   Connecting to a daemon, starting it if it's not already started.
+This too is done in a race-condition-free manner.
+If the daemon fails to start then an exception will be raised.
+*   Stopping daemons.
+*   Checking whether a daemon is running.

+## What is it for?

 There is a lot of software (both Rails related and unrelated) which rely on servers or daemons.
 To name a few, in no particular order: